s/y Nine of Cups

 provides a method of illustrating local legends and telling stories with elaborate designs.

-Our docent, Edgar, is from the island of Espiritu Santo and drew the above designs while telling
+Our docent, Edgar, is from the island of Espiritu Santo and drew the above designs while

-intricate, beautiful designs.
-Drawings complete, he played a bamboo flute-like instrument and sang a
+completed these intricate, beautiful designs.
+Drawings complete, he played a bamboo flute-like

-traditional song in a low, quiet voice.
-A most fascinating demonstration makes us anxious to visit the
+instrument and sang a traditional song in a low, quiet voice.
+A most fascinating demonstration

-islands where this art is still practiced.
-Far right, carved figures are made for tribal ceremonies .
+makes us anxious to visit the islands where this art is still practiced.
+Far right, carved figures

 Around town...from left, tree fern carvings are a familiar decoration throughout Port Vila; men play